devangtomar/learning-terraform/terraform/readme.md

 - `terraform validate` - Validates the Terraform configuration files in a directory.
 - `terraform plan` - Creates an execution plan.
 - `terraform apply --auto-approve` - Applies the changes required to reach the desired state of the configuration, and then automatically approves the execution.
+- `terraform import` - If you created infrastructure before you started using Terraform, you can use the terraform import command to add that infrastructure to Terraform’s state file so that Terraform is aware of and can manage that infrastructure.

 ## Isolation via File Layout